 Put it on tacos, put it on veggies, put it in a salad, or eat it in slices while you are waiting for this zucchini to roast (ahem).

-So do yourself a favor: next time you make your favorite Mexican meal (if you need a starting place, try these slow cooker carnitas tacos or this Quick and Easy Black Beans and Rice), make this zucchini to go on the side.
+So do yourself a favor: next time you make your favorite Mexican meal (if you need a starting place, try these Quick and Easy Black Beans and Rice), make this zucchini to go on the side.

 Cotija cheese or not, it will be a delicious complement to whatever you choose to make!